Wat Suwannaram: Principal Buddha image

 The temple's principal Buddha image known as "Phra Satsada" (พระศาสดา; "prophet Buddha") is regarded as highly sacred.
 Many people come daily to make vows.
 As part of the ritual they bring a loincloth to tie around their waist and run three times around the ordination hall while making sounds resembling a horse.
 This practice is called "running the horse".

 Ghost stories

 Because the temple used to be an execution ground, it is rumored to be haunted.
 When the area was being renovated to build the school playground at Wat Suwannaram, many human skeletons were uncovered.
 To honour and control the spirits of the Burmese soldiers, a spirit house was built specifically for the Thai soldier's spirits.
 This spirit house still stands today on the school playground.
-It is important to note that the spirit house is dedicated to the Thai soldier's spirits, not the Burmese soldiers.
+The spirit house is dedicated to the Thai soldier's spirits, not the Burmese soldiers.
 Some people claim to have seen a preta on the bell tower, as well as a male headless ghost wearing red chong kraben.
 One of the security guards also says he saw a woman's ghost near the pier around 2:00 am.